History of North Dakota: Early history of North Dakota

 North Dakota was first settled by Native Americans several thousand years ago.
 The major tribes in the area by the time of settlement were the Mandan, Hidatsa, Arikara, Sioux, and Chippewa.

 These tribes used at least 349 kinds of plants for food, medicine, dyes, and rope.
 By the time European trade goods were making their way through native trade routes, the Mandan had developed an agricultural and trading society.

 La Vérendrye was the first European to explore the area.
 He visited the Mandan tribes around 1738 and was astounded by their level of development.
 Limited trade with European powers followed through the end of the century.

 The Mandan villages played a key role in the native trade networks because of their location and permanency.
 Their location at the northernmost reaches of the Missouri River placed them near the closest portages to the Hudson Bay basin and thus the fastest access to European traders.
 Additionally, valuable Knife River flint was produced not far from the villages.

 During the 19th century, a number of Indians entered into treaties with the United States.
 Many of the treaties defined the territory of the different tribes in North Dakota.

 Late 19th century

 Settlers

 In 1861, the area that is now North Dakota was incorporated into the new Dakota Territory along with what is now South Dakota.
-On November 2, 1889, North Dakota and South Dakota became separate states.
+Following 1862 Homestead Act, railroad expansion, and favorable environmental conditions, the Dakota Boom of the 1870s and '80s increased the Dakota Territory’s population from 11,766 in 1870 to over 328,000 by 1890, with the number farms growing from 1,700 to more than 50,000 and towns increasing from six to 310.
+The rapid population growth and development brought about by the Dakota Boom paved the way for North Dakota and South Dakota’s admission to the union as separate states on November 2, 1889.

-Eager to attract immigrants, state officials broadcast widely pamphlets and newspaper accounts celebrating the "Myth of North Dakota."
+Eager to attract settlers, state officials broadcast widely pamphlets and newspaper accounts celebrating the "Myth of North Dakota."
 This myth included: 1) the myth of the garden; 2) the "work and win" philosophy that promise to the realization of the American Dream of home ownership through hard work; and 3) an image of an empire in the making, settled by good and just people.
 The settlers came by 1910, with the largest numbers comprising German Americans, Scandinavian Americans, and Americans from the East Coast colloquially known as Yankees; the Yankees concentrated in the towns and cities, while the others became wheat farmers.